Assistant Professor, Faculty of Arts and Social Sciences

-Kathrina Mohd Daud is a lecturer in the English Studies programme at the Faculty of Arts and Social Sciences.
+Kathrina Mohd Daud is an Assistant Professor in the English Studies programme at the Faculty of Arts and Social Sciences.
 She is happy to supervise undergraduate and graduate theses and invites applications on popular fiction, Southeast Asian literature, Islamic fiction and creative writing.
 Kathrina's current research projects include an edited volume on "Gema Dari Menara" (1968) Brunei's first feature film, a translation to English of Norsiah Gapar's "Pengabdian" (1987), a monograph on new critical approaches to Bruneian literature, and a study of love in the American YA novel.

 She has previously been a U.S State Department Scholar at the Study of the U.S Institute for Contemporary American literature (2012), Visiting Research Fellow, Oxford Centre for Islamic Studies (2013), a Visiting Research Scholar, Southeast Asian Center, University of Washington (2014), and a Visiting Research Fellow at the Center for Southeast Asian Studies (CSEAS), Kyoto University (2017-2018).
 She has also been a Research Associate at the Center for Advanced Research and the UBD-Institute of Asian Studies (2017-2018, 2020-2021).